-In this Part- 5 (1)"authorised officer" has the meaning given by section 66; "bank" has the meaning given by section 36(1); "claimed amount" has the meaning given by section 10(1)(a); "core functions" has the meaning given by section 1; "direct deduction order" means a regular direct deduction order or a 10 lump sum direct deduction order; "fraud" includes -(a) the offences in sections 1 and 11 of the Fraud Act 2006 (fraud and obtaining services dishonestly), the offences in sections 6 and 7 of that Act (possessing, making 15 or supplying articles for use in frauds), and the offence at common law of conspiracy to defraud; "information" means information in the form of a document or in any other form: "joint account" means an account held by more than one person; 20 "liable person" has the meaning given by section 11(1); "lump sum direct deduction order" has the meaning given by section 17(5); "the Minister" means the Minister for the Cabinet Office; "payable amount" has the meaning given by section 15; 25 "public authority" means a person with functions of a public nature so far as acting in the exercise of those functions; "recoverable amount" has the meaning given by section 1(3); "regular direct deduction order" has the meaning given by section 17(4); "sole account" means an account held by one person; 30 "suspected fraud" is conduct which the Minister has reasonable grounds to suspect may constitute fraud; "working day" means any day other than -Saturday or Sunday, or a day which is a bank holiday under the Banking and Financial 35 Dealings Act 1971 in any part of the United Kingdom.
-For the purposes of applying this Part in relation to the offences in sections 6 and 7 of the Fraud Act 2006 (possessing, making or supplying articles for use in frauds), references in this Part to fraud against a public authority are to be read as including the commission of those offences by -
+"authorised officer" has the meaning given by section 67; "bank" has the meaning given by section 36(1); "claimed amount" has the meaning given by section 10(1)(a); "the core functions" has the meaning given by section 1; 5

+"direct deduction order" means a regular direct deduction order or a lump sum direct deduction order; "fraud" includes - (a) the offences in sections 1 and 11 of the Fraud Act 2006 (fraud and obtaining services dishonestly), 5 (b) the offences in sections 6 and 7 of that Act (possessing, making or supplying articles for use in frauds), and (c) the offence at common law of conspiracy to defraud; "information" means information in the form of a document or in any other form; 10 "joint account" means an account held by more than one person; "liable person" has the meaning given by section 11(1); "lump sum direct deduction order" has the meaning given by section 17(5); "the Minister" means the Minister for the Cabinet Office; 15 "payable amount" has the meaning given by section 15; "public authority" means a person with functions of a public nature so far as acting in the exercise of those functions; "recoverable amount" has the meaning given by section 1(3); "regular direct deduction order" has the meaning given by section 17(4); 20 "sole account" means an account held by one person; "suspected fraud" is conduct which the Minister has reasonable grounds to suspect may constitute fraud; "working day" means any day other than- (a) Saturday or Sunday, or 25 (b) a day which is a bank holiday under the Banking and Financial 20 Dealings Act 1971 in any part of the United Kingdom.
+(2) For the purposes of applying this Part in relation to the offences in sections 6 and 7 of the Fraud Act 2006 (possessing, making or supplying articles for 20 use in frauds), references in this Part to fraud against a public authority are to be read as including the commission of those offences by - 30 (a) in relation to section 6 of the Fraud Act 2006, possessing or having control of an article for use in the course of or in connection with a fraud against a public authority, and (b) in relation to section 7 of that Act, making, adapting, supplying or offering to supply an article - 35 (i) knowing that it is designed or adapted for use in the course of or in connection with fraud against a public authority, or (ii) intending it to be used to commit, or assist in the commission of, fraud against a public authority.
+40 (3) In this Part, references to giving a notice or other document (however

-- (a) in relation to section 6 of the Fraud Act 2006, possessing or having control of an article for use in the course of or in connection with a fraud against a public authority, and - (b) in relation to section 7 of that Act, making, adapting, supplying or offering to supply an article- - (i) knowing that it is designed or adapted for use in the course of or in connection with fraud against a public authority, or - (ii) intending it to be used to commit, or assist in the commission of, fraud against a public authority. - (3) In this Part, references to giving a notice or other document (however expressed), include sending the notice or document by post. - (4) For the purposes of this Part - (a) court proceedings (including an appeal) are not finally determined until any appeal relating to the proceedings has been withdrawn, abandoned or determined (ignoring any possibility of an appeal out of time with permission), and - (b) a final determination is the determination reached when court proceedings are finally determined.
+- (3) In this Part, references to giving a notice or other document (however expressed), include sending the notice or document by post. - (4) For the purposes of this Part -

+- (a) court proceedings (including an appeal) are not finally determined until any appeal relating to the proceedings has been withdrawn, abandoned or determined (ignoring any possibility of an appeal out of time with permission), and - (b) a final determination is the determination reached when court proceedings are finally determined.

-71 Regulations
+72 Regulations